 California has a series of health, safety, and building codes you must follow.
 Brush up on these codes and use landlord resources written by the state, like the Guide to Landlords’ Rights and Responsibilities.

 You won’t need too much equipment to start a property management company.
 You could lease office space or simply set up a home office.
-Reliable transportation is essential, and subscribing to a legal website may give access to editable contracts.
-A computer, smartphone, printer, and a fax machine can also help.
+Reliable transportation is essential, and subscribing to a legal website may provide access to editable contracts.
+A computer, smartphone, printer, and fax machine can also help.

-To comply with state-specific regulations, you’ll likely need to order signs for the properties you manage, or work with a printer who understands property signage.
+To comply with state-specific regulations, you’ll likely need to order signs for the properties you manage or work with a printer who understands property signage.
 For example, signs may regulate parking, list building rules, or provide contact information.
 Look into landlord-tenant laws for details.

 Consider creating a monthly or quarterly newsletter to send to property owners.
 It can include useful articles about the industry and testimonials from satisfied owners.
 You could also create a real estate agent referral program.
 For every client referred, you can send the agent a gift or a referral fee.
 Attending real estate conferences or local networking events is also a good way to meet potential clients.

 A commercial property manager, for example, manages industrial space or office buildings.
 There are also homeowner’s association (HOA) management companies that manage entire neighborhoods.